gmail unsubscribeemail managementproductivity

 • Routing information must be accurate

-2. Clearly identify message as advertisement
+2. Clearly identify the message as an advertisement

 • Must be clear and conspicuous to recipients

-3. Include valid physical location
+3. Include a valid physical location

 • Valid physical postal address required in every email

-4. Provide clear, functional unsubscribe method
+4. Provide a clear, functional unsubscribe method

 • Must be easy to find and use